 For efficient use of some network resources (for example, switched lines), SNA allows for such resources to be defined in the network as limited resources.
-Whenever a session is bound, VTAM indicates to CICS whether the bind is over a limited resource.
-When a task using a session across a limited resource frees the session, CICS unbinds that session if no other task wants to use it.
+When a session is bound, VTAM indicates to CICS whether the bind is over a limited resource.
+When a task using a session across a limited resource frees the session, CICS unbinds that session if no other task requires it.

-Both single- and multi-session connections may use limited resources.
+Both single- and multi-session connections can use limited resources.
 For a multi-session connection, CICS does not unbind LU service-manager sessions until all modegroups in the connection have performed initial "change number of sessions" (CNOS) exchange.
 When CICS unbinds a session, CICS tries to balance the contention winners and losers.
-This may result in CICS resetting an unbound session to be neither a winner nor a loser.
+This balancing might result in CICS resetting an unbound session to be neither a winner or a loser.